 If you’re still not sure if your dog needs a coat, then ask for advice.
 Your vet or dog trainer will be happy to talk to you about this issue and any other purchases you’re planning to make for your pet.

-Alternatively, if you’re thinking about making your dog a therapy dog, then you can discuss this and much more with the team here at the Alliance of Therapy Dogs.
+Alternatively, if you’re thinking about making your dog an animal-assisted therapy dog, then you can discuss this and much more with the team here at the Alliance of Therapy Dogs.
 We offer an informative blog, so you can find out about how to you’re your pup healthy and happy.